liamfrager/software-portfolio/README.md

 ![alt text](./images/to-do-list/edit.png)

 ### Settings
-Comes with a settings page which allows users to toggle optional lists in list view, change the default calendar view, choose whether the week starts on Monday or Sunday, and apply a theme color to the whole application.
-This is also where users can go to logout or delete their account.
+Comes with a settings page with the following features:
+- toggle optional lists in list view
+- change the default calendar view
+- choose whether the week starts on Monday or Sunday
+- apply a theme color to the whole application
+- logout
+- delete account

 ![alt text](./images/to-do-list/settings.png)